apaloczy/AntarcticaCircumpolarIntrusions/README.md

 # AntarcticaCircumpolarIntrusions

-Repository for a physical oceanography manuscript submitted to Journal of Geophysical Research - Oceans.
+Repository with code and processed datasets for Palóczy et al.: "Oceanic heat delivery to the Antarctic continental shelf: Large-scale, low-frequency variability" (submitted to JGR-Oceans).